You are viewing our mobile site – view full site.

 Click on the maps to enlarge.
 Bathymetric Map based on Wisconsin DNR data.
 Watershed map courtesy of Manitowoc County Soil and Water Conservation Department.
 New!
 Zoom in even closer with this new interactive watershed mapping tool.

 Location/Directions: Town of Newton.
 From Manitowoc, take LS south to Viebahn/CI.
 Turn right.
 In 2 miles, turn left on CR.
 Drive 1.7 miles and turn left on Clover Rd.
 Lake access is on the right after Gass Lake Rd.

-- View complete Weyers Lake regulations at DNR
+- View Weyers Lake fishing regulations on DNR website

 - Open All Year

 - Panfish: Daily bag limit 25.
 No min length.

 - Catfish: Daily bag limit 10.
 No min length.

 - Largemouth/smallmouth bass: 14″ Limit 5.

 - Walleye: 15″ Limit 5.

 - Motor Trolling is allowed with up to 3 hooks, baits, or lures, per angler.